Roy Herron: Early life, education and career

 Roy Herron grew up in Weakley County, Tennessee, where his ancestor was one of the first two settlers in the 1820s.
 Herron grew up working on his family's farm and became an Eagle Scout.

-Roy Herron graduated with highest honors from the University of Tennessee at Martin in 1975.
+Herron graduated with highest honors from the University of Tennessee at Martin in 1975.
 Herron was the 9th Governor of the Tennessee Intercollegiate State Legislature, a statewide organization of college students.
 Before serving as Governor, he was Lieutenant Governor of the organization.
 In 1975 and 1976 he was a Rotary Scholar in Scotland at the University of St. Andrews.
 He graduated from Vanderbilt University in 1980, with a M.Div. and a J.D. as one of the first two joint law and divinity graduates.

-Herron works as an attorney and a businessman.
+Herron worked as an attorney and a businessman.
 He served for many years as adjunct faculty at Vanderbilt University's law and divinity schools where he taught courses he created.
 He also worked as a United Methodist minister.
 He helped found and served as the co-chair of FaithfulDemocrats.com, an online community for Democrats of Christian faith.
-He also founded and leads the non-profit Volunteer Center for Rural Development.
+He also founded and led the non-profit Volunteer Center for Rural Development.

 Tennessee Legislature

 Herron was first elected to the Tennessee House of Representatives in 1986 to fill Governor Ned McWherter's seat.
 He served in the House in the 95th through 99th Tennessee General Assemblies and in the Senate in the 100th through 107th.
 He rose to become floor leader and then chairman of the Senate Democratic Caucus.
 He also chaired the Select Committee on Children and Youth, the Senate General Welfare, Health and Human Resources Committee, and the Joint Tenncare Oversight Committee.
 He was a member of the Senate Finance, Ways and Means Committee, the Senate Government Operations Committee, the Joint Committee on Charitable Gaming, and the Joint Select Committee on Education.
-Herron was known for his work ethic (he attended every legislative session for 26 years except the day his youngest son was being born), his debating skills and his strong advocacy for those he called "the working people and the hurting people".
+Herron was known for his work ethic (he attended every legislative session for 26 years except the day his youngest son was being born), his debating skills, and his strong advocacy for those he called "the working people and the hurting people".

 Herron did not seek re-election in 2012.